10 Ways to Help the World on Earth Day

 1. Learn more about climate change.

 In Laudato Si’, Pope Francis reminds us that we have a responsibility to care for the Earth—our common home.
-A yearlong campaign by CRS includes stories from the field showing how the changing environment is affecting the world’s most vulnerable.
 Our work spans the globe: from responding to drought in the Dry Corridor of Guatemala, to helping coastal communities deal with rising sea waters in Bangladesh.

 2. Advocate for our Earth and its people.